Mathematics

 History of mathematics

-2500 bc Egyptian engineering, worship of mother goddess Isis (Ma'at holding scales of Libra), sacred geometry, golden ratio phi in Great pyramids.
+2500 bc Egyptian engineering and architecture, worship of mother goddess Isis (Ma'at holding scales of Libra), sacred geometry (circle, Vesica Pisces, measuring of Gaia, the earth), golden ratio phi in Great pyramids.
 Thoth is the god of mathematics.

 Mathematics is equated with astrology.
 Jewish Kabbalists develop gematria and numerology.

-500 bc Greek schools of philosophy and mathematics like the Pythagorean mystery school, using the tetractys symbol. counting (ability of animals) in 10 digits like 10 fingers (digitus: finger).
-Although 10 was considered a holy number (1 and O, male and female), a 12 digit system would be easier, dividable by more numbers. logic (cause and effect, if A than B, implies if not A than not B).
+500 bc Greek schools of philosophy and mathematics like the Pythagorean mystery school, using the tetractys symbol, division of the one in 2,3,4,..). counting (ability of animals) in 10 digits like 10 fingers (digitus: finger).
+Although 10 was considered a holy number (1 and O, male and female), a 12 digit system would be easier, dividable by more numbers.
+Pythagorean theorem about three sides of a right triangle. logic (cause and effect, if A than B, implies if not A than not B).

-300 bc Euclid the Elements.
+300 bc Euclid the Elements (describing the circle, Platonic solids like the cube, Pi, Phi or Golden Ratio).
 Archimedes' On Spirals and On Floating Bodies.

 200 bc use of negative numbers in China.

-1202 Leonardo of Pisa (Fibonacci) Liber Abaci (dedicated to Michael Scot)., describing the Fiobonacci sequence of the Golden Ratio.
+1202 Leonardo of Pisa (Fibonacci) Liber Abaci (dedicated to Michael Scot), describing the Fiobonacci sequence of the Golden Ratio.
 Fibonacci uses Arab knowledge of algebra in European accounting.
-Niccolo Tartaglia and Dominican Willem van Moerbeke translate Archimedes and Euclid.
+Niccolo Tartaglia and Dominican Willem van Moerbeke translates Archimedes and Euclid.
 Building secrets are passed through freemasonry.

 1509 Luca Paciola Divina Proportione, illustrated by Leonardo da Vinci.

-1545 Geralamo Cardano (son of friend of da Vinci) Ars Magna use of negative numbers.
+1545 Geralamo Cardano (son of friend of da Vinci) Ars Magna on logic, use of negative numbers.
 Cardano introduces the binomial theorem.

 1591 François Viète New Algebra.